U.S. World Business Lifestyle

 We collect personal information and other data that you voluntarily provide to us when you use the Website or our Services.
 This may include:

-• Information you provide by filling out forms on our Website, including when you create an account, subscribe to our services, enter a contest or promotion, respond to surveys, or request customer support;
+• Information you provide by filling out forms on our Website, including when you create an account, subscribe to services, enter a contest or promotion, respond to surveys, or request customer support;

 • Correspondence and other communications you send to us, including emails, customer support inquiries, and messages through contact forms or other submission methods;

-• Your responses to surveys that we might ask you to complete for research purposes.
+• Your responses to surveys or research requests;

 • Information you provide when conducting searches or using interactive features (e.g., comments, forums, or chat);